Annika Sörenstam: Solheim Cup captaincy

 At the 2013 Solheim Cup at the Colorado Golf Club in Parker, Colorado, United States, Sörenstam participated as a non-playing assistant captain, selected by European Team captain Liselotte Neumann.
-During the match, an incident with Sörenstam involved, occurred.
-The Americans accused Sörenstam of telling a European caddie that European player Jodi Ewart Shadoff should concede a putt for par to Paula Creamer, so it could not show teammate Lexi Thompson the line for a coming putt.
-By the rules, only the captain were allowed to give advice to players during the competition.
+During the match, the Americans accused Sörenstam of telling a European caddie that European player Jodi Ewart Shadoff should concede a putt for par to Paula Creamer, so it could not show teammate Lexi Thompson the line for a coming putt.
+By the rules, only the captain was allowed to give advice to players during the competition.
 In the end, the 2013 match became an 18–10 triumph for the European team, winning on American soil for the first time and defending the cup for the first time.

 For the 2015 Solheim Cup at Golf Club St. Leon-Rot, Germany, Sörenstam again was appointed an assistant captain by a Swedish European Team captain, this time Carin Koch.
 Two controversies with Sörenstam involved, given a lot of public attention, occurred during the match.
 The second day afternoon four-ball match between Suzann Pettersen and Charley Hull for Europe against Alison Lee and Brittany Lincicome, United States, was all square, when Lee missed a putt to win the 17th hole.
 Taking for granted that the next 18-inch putt was conceded, Lee picked up her ball.
 However, Pettersen pointed out that it was not conceded, and the Europeans won the hole.
 Koch and Sörenstam tried to convince Pettersen to change her mind and concede the putt, but as it was a fact that Lee had picked up her ball without the putt being given to her, it was not a possibility within the rules of golf, for the players to agree on the outcome of the hole and change the sequence of events afterwards.
 Pettersen/Hull eventually won the match.

 Later during the 2015 Solheim Cup, after Koch and Sörenstam was seen in a discussion with U.S. captain Juli Inkster, Sörenstam explained that she was accused of giving advice, which she strongly denied.
 The 2015 match ended in a U.S. win 141/2–131/2, after a strong American come-back the last day, said to have been inspired by the incident with the not conceded putt.

 Sörenstam was appointed captain of the 2017 European Solhem Cup team.
 The match, played at Des Moines Golf and Country Club, Iowa, United States, was won by the U.S. team 161/2–111/2.